bonifield/autoreconParser/README.md

 ```

 ### To Do
+- add switch for individual file parsing or whole directory
 - the Nmap basic parser doesn't purge the version from the previous line that had one if the current one does not (must fix!)
 - add _commands.log output and timestamps wherever possible
 - fix Nikto dictionary parsing after line 6 before each yield (better soft reset vs try/except del statements)